osmanfc/olspanel/README.md

-# 🚀 owpanel - Free OpenLiteSpeed Web Hosting Control Panel
+# 🚀 OLSpanel - Free OpenLiteSpeed Web Hosting Control Panel

-`owpanel` is a **free** and lightweight control panel designed for managing OpenLiteSpeed web hosting with ease.
+`OLSpanel` is a **free** and lightweight control panel designed for managing OpenLiteSpeed web hosting with ease.
 With just a few clicks, you can install and start managing your web server effortlessly.

 ---